First off, congratulations on challenging yourself to try something new. Even our elites had to start somewhere!

 Can I do a triathlon?

 With some time and training, anyone can do a triathlon.
-The World Triathlon Series Abu Dhabi presented by Daman is designed to be a mass participation event with distances catering to both novice and experienced triathletes.
+The World Triathlon Championship Series Abu Dhabi is designed to be a mass participation event with distances catering to both novice and experienced triathletes.

 The shortest distance is the Super Sprint which is a great option for first-timers.
 To complete the Super-Sprint you need to be able to swim 15 lengths of a 25m pool, be able to cycle for around 30 minutes and then jog 15-20 minutes.
 You can also enter the event as part of a team and choose one or two of the disciplines, depending on your team size (min 2- max 3).